Fuyt27/dscBLAST/README.md

 ## **Tutorial**

-For demonstration purpose, we took the dataset ectoderm.rds as example.
+for demonstration purpose, we took the dataset ectoderm.rds as example.

 #### Package loading